Ab Jenkins: Early days and records

-Considering his limited resources, Jenkins enjoyed remarkable achievements, something on the order of Will Rogers with a motorized persona.
-He was a deeply religious man, who put his faith in God, and by God, he went far, especially driving his “Mormon Meteor” speed machines.

-Harvey Firestone was an avid admirer.
-Jenkins became pals with New York Metropolitan Opera Singer Richard Bonelli when they were working as mechanics before Bonelli discovered he could sing.
+Jenkins was a religious man known for driving his “Mormon Meteor” speed machines.
+He became pals with New York Metropolitan Opera Singer Richard Bonelli when they were working as mechanics before Bonelli discovered he could sing.
 Bonelli attended many of Jenkins record runs and often instigated a song fest with spectators joining the famous baritone as Ab whizzed past.

-Jenkins racing fame coupled with his congenial, outgoing nature got him elected Mayor of Salt Lake in 1940 without ever giving a speech, or spending a nickel on a campaign.
+Jenkins racing fame coupled with his outgoing nature got him elected Mayor of Salt Lake in 1940 without ever giving a speech, or spending money on a campaign.
 He served until 1944 setting 21 speed records while in office.
 His one-man 24-hour record averaging 161 mph, stood for 50 years, beaten in 1990 by an eight driver team.
 Jenkins's exhausting, 48-hour record is still on the books together with 15 other FIA records from 1940.

-After some full day runs, he would hop out clean-shaven, having used a safety razor after the last gas stop while circling the track at over 125 mph with no windshield.
+After some full day runs, Jenkins would hop out clean-shaven, having used a safety razor after the last gas stop while circling the track at over 125 mph with no windshield.

 In 1956, Pontiac executives petitioned Jenkins to make a comeback.
 In one of his final interviews that June, he reported that his health was good and he felt up to it.
 Jenkins and his son Marvin to drive its stock-model Series 860 Pontiac around the famous 10 mile salt circle track.
 The pair recorded an average speed of 118.375 mph shattering all existing American unlimited and Class C stock-car racing records in the process.